mrstegeman/recipes/content/recipes/the-best-homemade-cornbread/index.md

 * 1 cup milk

 ## Directions
 * Grease a 9-inch round cake pan or cast iron skillet well and set aside.
-Preheat the oven to 400 degrees.
+Preheat the oven to 400°.
 * In a medium mixing bowl, add the flour, cornmeal, sugar, salt, and baking powder.
 Whisk to combine well.
 * Make a well in the center of your dry ingredients and add your oil or butter, milk, and egg.
 Stir just until the mixture comes together and there are only a few lumps remaining.
 * Pour the batter into the prepared pan and bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.